Kartz4code/pNMPC_CODEGEN/README.md

 # PNMPC Code Generation Tool

 ## MATLAB/Simulink SETUP
-To create a local repo of the project follow the steps
+To create a local repo of the project and use MATLAB/Simulink interface follow the steps
 * Install GIT Bash for your OS and platform version
 * Clone the pNMPC CODEGEN project using git clone https://github.com/Kartz4code/pNMPC_CODEGEN.git
 * Open MATLAB and add the cloned directory into MATLAB's environment path variable